 (Click the triangle in the top right corner to view the animation and click it again to reset it)

 The 1/1000th of second burst of energy means that the pulsars are at most (300,000 kilometers/second) × (1/1000 second) = 300 kilometers across.
-This is too small for normal stars or white dwarfs, but fine for neutron stars.
-When neutron stars form they will be spinning rapidly and have very STRONG magnetic fields (109 to 1012 times the Sun's).
+This is too small for normal stars or white dwarfs, but fine for neutron stars (they are actually less than 30 kilometers across).
+When neutron stars form, they will be spinning rapidly and have very STRONG magnetic fields (109 to 1012 times the Sun's).
 The magnetic field is the relic magnetic field from the star's previous life stages.
 The magnetic field is frozen into the star, so when the core collapses, the magnetic field is compressed too.
 The magnetic field becomes very concentrated and much stronger than before.

 Why would neutron stars be fast rotators?
 Conservation of angular momentum!
 Just as a spinning ice skater can spin very fast by pulling in her arms and legs tight about the center of her body, a star will spin faster when it brings its material closer to its center.
 The angular momentum of an object = its mass × its equatorial spin speed × its radius.
 The mass remains constant.
 In order to keep the angular momentum constant the spin speed must increase if the radius decreases.
 This will keep the product of spin speed × radius the same value.
 A slowly rotating red giant star will have the same angular momentum when it becomes a tiny, fast rotating neutron star.
 See the Angular Momentum appendix for other examples.